gvwilson/sdxpy/src/template/index.md

     with the [%i "HTML" %] or [%i "Markdown" %] using some kind of marker to indicate which parts are commands and which parts are to be taken as-is.
-    This approach is taken by [%i "EJS" "EJS" url="ejs" %].
+    This approach is taken by [%i "EJS" url="ejs" %].

-2. Create a mini-language with its own commands like [%i "Jekyll" "Jekyll" url="jekyll" %].
+2. Create a mini-language with its own commands like [%i "Jekyll" url="jekyll" %].
     Mini-languages are appealing because they are smaller and safer than general-purpose languages, but eventually they acquire most of the features of a general-purpose language.
     Again, some kind of marker must be used to show